A practical guide to Jira Service Management AI (2026)

 Frequently asked questions

-Jira Service Management AI is a suite of AI features, known as Atlassian Intelligence and Rovo, integrated into the Atlassian Cloud platform.
+Jira Service Management AI is a suite of advanced features, known as Atlassian Intelligence and Rovo, integrated into the Atlassian Cloud platform.
 It includes virtual agents for self-service, tools to boost agent productivity, and AIOps capabilities for IT operations.

 Share this post